Biography

 The Racial Muslim: When Racism Quashes Religious Freedom (University of California Press 2022)

 Global Islamophobia in an Era of Populism (eds.
-Sahar Aziz and John L. Esposito) (Oxford University Press, forthcoming 2022)
+Sahar Aziz and John L. Esposito) (Oxford University Press 2024)

 Select Academic Articles